tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Tasks for tomorrow :-
 - Udemy - Javascript In Action - Do the Hangman Scoring System: 🍒
 - Make a Game Menu to choose one of the three games: 🍒

+## Day 17

+Project :-
+- Udemy - Javascript In Action - Do the Hangman Scoring System: 🍒🍒

+Progress :-
+- Finished the hangman game, without the hangman figure but just with text scoring.

+Notes :-
+- Learned the delineations of how to insert elements to the DOM with Javascript... innerText, innerHTML, textContent.
+- Learned about the cssText property of the style object and how to get computed styles with window.getComputedStyles().

+Tasks for tomorrow :-

+## Day 18

+Project :-

+Progress :-

+Notes :-

+Tasks for tomorrow :-

+## Day 19

+Project :-

+Progress :-

+Notes :-

+Tasks for tomorrow :-

+## Day 20

+Project :-

+Progress :-

+Notes :-

+Tasks for tomorrow :-